Map methods on the call stack while debugging in Visual Studio

 Now you’ve got a map – what next?
 If you’re working with Visual C# .NET or Visual Basic .NET, add items, such as fields, properties, and other methods, to track what’s happening in the code.

-Double-click a method to see its code definition.
+Double-click a method to see its code definition, or use the shortcut menu for the method.
 (Keyboard: Select the method on the map and press F12)

 Add the items that you want to track on the map.